-OVER 500,000 SOCIAL HOUSING UNITS FINANCED BETWEEN 2020 AND 2024.
+OVER 500,000

-WHICH AMOUNTS TO 10% OF FRANCE'S HOUSING NETWORK

-5,000 PROJECTS SUPPORTED AS PART OF THE ACTION COEUR DE VILLE PROGRAMME BY 2025
+BETWEEN 2020 AND 2024, 10% OF FRANCE'S HOUSING NETWORK OF THE ACTION CŒUR DE VILLE

-3,000 VSBS/SMES FROM PRIORITY AREAS BETWEEN 2020 AND 2023 (BPIFRANCE)
+3,000 VSES/SMES FROM PRIORITY URBAN AREAS BETWEEN 2020 AND 2023

-We work towards launching and accelerating sustainable, digital, and participative regional transformation.
-We invest in equity and allocate part of the French population's savings to finance social housing and urban planning and contribute significantly to the economic recovery.
+We work towards enacting and accelerating sustainable, digital, and participatiory regional transformation.
+We invest in equity and allocate part of the French population's savings to finance social housing and urban policy, and contribute significantly to the economic recovery.